 The Academy of Country Music Awards

 Keith Urban is both hosting the ACM Awards and being honored at them, with a nomination for Male Artist of the Year.
-After dropping single “God Whispered Your Name” on Feb.
+After dropping the single “God Whispered Your Name” on Feb.
 27, Urban gave this statement: “As if having a new song out today wasn’t enough, I also get to host the ACM Awards in April.
 I’ll tell you — this year already feels like the most creative and energized year of my life…and there’s so much more to come.
 Incredibly grateful — and ready to roll!”

 The Grammy Awards